Caring.com

 • Your loved one will have fewer opportunities to meet new people and develop friendships.

-• In-home caregivers have limited resources in comparison to institutions, such as specialized medical equipment.
+• In-home caregivers have limited resources compared to facilities, such as specialized medical equipment.

-• The caregiver handles tasks alone, whereas an institution may have specialists for each task.
+• The caregiver handles tasks alone, whereas aging adult programs may have specialists for each task.

 • Finding the right 24/7 in-home caregiver can be challenging, particularly in rural areas.

-• Some insurance plans don’t cover in-home care or may place restrictions on the type of care covered.
+• Some insurance plans don't cover in-home care or may restrict coverage for specific types of care.

-An array of factors can affect in-home care costs, including:
+Many factors can affect the cost of in-home care, including:

 • The type and volume of care required